-Contrary to popular belief, scientific publishing is a robust business sector!
+Contrary to popular belief, academic publishing is a robust business sector!
 In 2015, the global STM (Scientific, Technical and Medical) publishing market alone was estimated to be worth over $25 billion USD, and that represents just a portion of the market.
 Scientific journals are the crown jewels of this market, and global information analytics company Elsevier has asserted its position as the dominant player within the scientific publishing space, as its market share is almost equal to that of the next three companies combined — Thomson Reuters, Springer, Wiley.

 Science has always been the enabler of innovation, and will always be intrinsically linked to the progress of our society.
 It represents the most effective mechanism we have ever designed to promote new economic activity and nurture new, groundbreaking industries, which, in turn, can make the world a better place.
 This sentiment was captured by influential political commentator Joseph Schumpeter, an economist and professor at Harvard when he said: “science is, and always has been, at the center of our economic system.”
 This idea still rings true today.